-A descendant of Alexander Corvinus, Michael is an ordinary nurse until he becomes the target for the Lycans to create the first vampire/lycan hybrid.
-He is turned into a lycan by Lucian and later is bitten by Selene to heal him from gunshot wounds.
-He is turned into a hybrid, becoming one of the series' many badasses.
+A descendant of Alexander Corvinus, Michael is an ordinary nurse until he becomes the target for the Lycans to create the first vampire/Lycan hybrid.
+He is turned into a Lycan by Lucian and later is bitten by Selene to heal him from gunshot wounds.
+This makes him a hybrid, and one of the series' many badasses.
 He becomes Selene's boyfriend and currently one of two people to still be alive in the series, the other being Selene.

 - Battle Couple: With Selene.
 Only really comes up once or twice in the entire franchise though.

 - Big Damn Hero: Immediately following his Back from the Dead moment, he jumps out of an airborne helicopter in time to save Selene by driving his bare arm through a Lycan's torso.
 If that's not an entrance, I don't know what is.

 - Body Horror: Michael's transformation into a hybrid looks quite painful, especially since he seems to switch between Lycan and vampire several times before his body finally gets the balance right.

 - Dark and Troubled Past: The car accident and his inability to save his wife, which convinced him to enter medical school.

 - Demoted to Extra: He definitely is this in Awakening, seeing as he is practically non-existent in the film aside from one flashback and a single scene where he's shown encased in ice.
 But one can make the argument that this is also true in Evolution as well, as he's taken out of focus for the better part of the middle-to-latter half of the movie, when he finally pops up again to raise some hell.
 Though to be fair, he was technically dead for a good part of that.